-The opportunity is open to expressions of interest until Aug 31st 2024.
+The opportunity is open to expressions of interest until 28th February 2026.

 The prospective plot holder must be interested in working co-operatively to manage resources and steward the land beyond being just neighbours.
 The plots are also a part of the wider objectives of the Land Trust and act together as stewards for the woodland as a whole.
-It is welcomed, but not required, that the other applicants take an active interest in the management of the separate 30 acre conservation area.
+It is welcomed, but not required, that the other applicants take an active interest in the success of the separate 26 acre conservation area.

 Therefore, this opportunity is suitable for people interested in woodland life and conservation/eco-restoration, while also sharing part of its day to day life with others and cooperating in meeting subsistence targets while also having their own separate dwelling, businesses and daily routines to attend to.
 The plots are divided so that each plot have their own primary garden and house area, while woodland and extra growing areas are available under common management or other management agreements tied to the OPD/Rural Enterprise requirement.
-This means that beyond the immediate plot one would have access to 30 acres of land to pursue any appropriate activities on the land.
+This means that beyond the immediate plot one would have access to around 40 acres of land to pursue any appropriate activities on the land.

 Besides being a location for a sustainable low-impact home, Coed Talylan has been growing into a small course centre for learning and sharing knowledge about alternative and natural ways of meeting the challenges of the environmental crisis.
-The courses on carpentry and mushroom cultivation, One Planet Development and renewable energy technology have been running over the past years.
+The courses on carpentry and construction, mushroom cultivation, fermentation, One Planet Development and renewable energy technology have been running over the past years.
 If prospective participants are interested in this aspect of the project they would be welcome to run courses, related to low-impact development, as part of their business activities.
 A prospective plot holder must therefore also be prepared to have groups of people come to the woodland and be accommodated in the designated areas for the courses.

 The Dwelling

 The house design for the Plot must follow similar design features as for the first house.
 The design for the low impact zero carbon house was based on several considerations.
 The access road to the land is national park land and this easement was negotiated with the park based on the dwelling being of temporary nature regulated by the caravan act.
-This means that the house will have to comply with maximum dimensions of 6.8 m x 20 m single storey and must be built as if it could be disassembled in no more than two pieces.
+This means that the house will have to comply with maximum dimensions of 6.8 m x 20 m single story and must be built as if it could be disassembled in no more than two pieces.
 A public foot path above the woodland necessitates a house design that blends in with the land with a mono-pitch and green roof as well as natural cladding.
-Being part of a self build co-housing co-operatieve means that mutual support can be given in constructing the dwelling with the experience shared with the first build.
+Being part of a self build co-housing co-operative means that mutual support can be given in constructing the dwelling with the experience shared with the first build.

 Shared Infrastructure